adiracu/dotfiles/README.md

 # Dotfolders

 A dotfolder is a folder that start with a `.`.
 When being passed a dotfolder, the `dotfiles` script will try and merge the contents of the dotfolder with the actual contents already present in $HOME.
+For example, assume that `~/.dotfiles/link/.dotfolderA` is being passed to the `link` function, and that there already exists a `~/.dotfolderA`.

-e.g. for link
+e.g.

- 	 in $HOME               in ~/.dotfiles/link/        would result in $HOME
+ 	 in ~                  in ~/.dotfiles/link/        would result in $HOME

     .dotfolderA            .dotfolderA'                 .dotfolderA -> ~/.dotfiles/link/.dotfolderA'
     ├── fileA1              ├── fileA1'
     ├── fileA2              ├── fileA3'
-    └── folderB             └── folderB'
+    └── folderB             └── folderB'        =>
         ├── fileB1              ├── fileB2'
         └── fileB2              └── folderC'
                                      └─ fileC1'